 Static Linking

-With static linking, the library code is copied directly into the final executable at link time.
+The library code is copied directly into the final executable at link time.
+Produces larger binaries but no runtime dependencies — common in embedded systems and competitive programming.

 Dynamic Linking